Sunset walk / Peep TobrelutsFRI 26.07 20.00 / start in front of the Kondas Centre

 Viljandi and water.
 Lake and river.
 Has there ever been water in the castle moats?
 Can you drink spring water?
-The town of Viljandi and Folk Music Festival exist thanks to the water.
-During the walk we can discuss about a well-known folk song were a bast shoe, a bladder and a straw tried to come from Tartu to Viljandi but couldn’t get over the river Emajõgi.
-This well-known good story is the center and the root of the walk.
-All the strollers get to make their own drinking straw and the cleverest ones can even make a reed pipe.
+The town of Viljandi and the Folk Music Festival exist thanks to the water.
+During the walk we will discuss a well-known folk song in which a best shoe, a bladder, and a straw tried to come from Tartu to Viljandi but couldn’t get over the river Emajõgi.
+This well-known and great story is the centre and the root of the walk.
+All the strollers get to make their own drinking straw, and the cleverest ones can even make a reed pipe.
 The walk will end at sunset.
 The walk is guided by the nature man Peep Tobreluts.

 The walk is guided in Estonian.

 Walks with Ott SandrakFRI 26.07 13.00 / 16.00, SAT 27.07 13.00 / 16.00

 Price : 5 € / Free for children under 12 (included)

 NB!
 The tickets for the walk have to be purchased in advance from the ticket office.
 The ticket will include information on where and when the walk will start.
 No tickets are sold on site.

 The historian and storyteller Ott Sandrak takes you for a walk to show you places with mysterious histories, accompanied by juicy stories of people who have been involved with these places, and the historical events which have taken place in the town throughout several centuries.
 The walks will last for approximately an hour and a half each, and each follow different routes.

 These walks are guided in Estonian.

 Night University – Good story / Indrek KoffTHU 25.07 21.00 / Chamber Hall of Traditional Music Centre